TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/quick-start/tyk-k8s-demo.md

 ### Minikube
-If you are deploying this demo on [Minikube](https://minikube.sigs.k8s.io/docs/start), you will need to enable the **ingress addon**.
+If you are deploying this demo on [Minikube](https://minikube.sigs.k8s.io/docs/start), you will need to enable the [ingress addon](https://kubernetes.io/docs/tasks/access-application-cluster/ingress-minikube/#enable-the-ingress-controller).
 You can do so by running the following commands:

 ```bash
 minikube start